markjivko/fervoare/README.md

 A tiny content management system

+Project [created in 2012](https://code.google.com/archive/p/fervoare-cms/) and ported to GitHub in 2021.

 ## Getting started

 Assuming you have installed an Apache server on your machine, navigate to your `www` folder and run the following command: